kholisrag/terraform-backend-gitops/README.md

-# terraform-backend-gitops
+# **terraform-backend-gitops**

-Terraform Backend GitOps
+## Overview

+Terraform Backend to store state in a git repository with encryption and versioning as code.